Codeception/codeception.github.com/docs/GettingStarted.md

 ## Writing a Sample Test

-Codeception has its own testing format called "Cest" ("Codecept" + "Test").
+Codeception has its own testing format called "Cest" (a combination of "Codecept" and "Test").
 To start writing a test we need to create a new Cest file.
 We can do that by running the following command:

 ```bash